oemof/oemof-thermal/docs/concentrating_solar_power.rst

 (:math:`\dot Q_{loss,therm}`).

-The processing of the irradiance data is done by the pvlib, which calculates the direct irradiance on the collector.
+The processing of the irradiance data is done by the `pvlib <https://github.com/pvlib/pvlib-python>_` , which calculates the direct irradiance on the collector.
 This irradiance is reduced by dust and dirt on the collector with: